-Don’t use a hyphen when you are combining an adverb and a participle.
+Don’t use a hyphen when you are combining an adverb ending in -ly and a participle.

-Compound modifiers that contain a past participle also follow the same rules as any other compound modifier.
-Use a hyphen when the compound goes before the verb it modifies:
+Compound modifiers that contain a past participle follow the same rules as other compound modifiers.
+Use a hyphen when the compound goes before the noun it modifies:

 Don’t use a hyphen when the compound comes after the noun it describes.

-Hyphenated compound words are the ones (obviously) with a hyphen between the words.
-Over time, many hyphenated compounds become closed compounds—teen-ager became teenager for instance.
-Check a dictionary if you’re not sure whether to use a hyphen or not.
+Hyphenated compound words are multi-word terms with a hyphen or hyphens between their component words.
+Over time, many hyphenated compounds become closed compounds—teen-ager became teenager, for instance.
+Check a dictionary if you’re not sure how to treat a compound.
 Here are a few examples of common hyphenated compound words:

-Hyphenated words tend to become closed compounds (single words with no hyphens) over time.
+Hyphenated words tend to become closed compounds (single words, with no spaces and no hyphens) over time.
 Email instead of e-mail, for example, is increasingly common.
-If you aren’t sure whether a words is a closed compound or a hyphenated one, check your preferred dictionary.
+If you aren’t sure whether a word is a closed compound or a hyphenated one, check your preferred dictionary.

 Open compounds are typically made up of two nouns that are used together to represent a single idea.
 “Open” means that there is a space between the two words and no hyphen.
-A good dictionary is the best place to find out how to treat compounds—if the compound isn’t in the dictionary, that means it should be open.
+Again, a good dictionary is the best place to find out how to treat compounds—if the compound isn’t in the dictionary, that means it should be open.